 Things to do in Jeju Island

 Loveland is a popular stop for just about anyone visiting Jeju Island.
 Most of us living in Korea have seen raunchy photos of raunchy sculptures from this crazy art museum.
-This is about the tamest photo I snapped at Loveland and its certainly worth stopping by for a few laughs or perhaps even to get some ideas.
+This is about the tamest photo I snapped at Loveland and it’s certainly worth stopping by for a few laughs or perhaps even to get some ideas.
+Do not forget to include it in your things to do in Jeju Island.

 The occasional wave crashed into the cliffs creating a faux geyser and eliciting ooo’s and ah’s from onlookers.
 You don’t need long at Jusangjeollidae but its well worth stopping by.
 An hour should give you enough time to stroll along the promenade and even grab a local snack.